humdek-unibe-ch/sh-shp-plotly_graphs/README.md

-# SelfHelp plugin - book
+# SelfHelp plugin - plotly-graphs

-This is a SelfhelpPlugin that is used for presenting children divs as pages from a book
+This is a SelfhelpPlugin that is used for loading plotly charts

- - The pluign is based on `turn.js` library
+ - The plugin is based on [`plotly.js`](https://plotly.com/javascript/) library

 # Installation

  - Download the code into the `plugin` folder
- - Checkout the latest verison
+ - Checkout the latest version
  - Execute all `.sql` script in the DB folder in their version order

 # Requirements